Maude Street works completed between Vaughan and Rowe Streets

-Maude Street Plaza and Bus Interchange will occur in four stages and over various financial years.
+Maude Street redevelopment between High and Ashenden Streets will occur in four stages and over various financial years.

 To be kept informed of updates for this major project, please enter your details below.

 * Fields marked with an asterisk are required.

 This stage will be funded by Greater Shepparton City Council and funds from the Australian Government Building Better Regions Fund at a cost of $670,000 and works will occurred from January 2019 - October 2019.
 Council received funding under Public Safety Infrastructure Fund for this component of the project.

 This stage will be funded by Greater Shepparton City Council and the Federal Government.
 The cost for this stage is $2.8 million and works will occurred in May 2019 - December 2019.
 Council has received funds from Public Transport Victoria for the bus interchange and from VicRoads for the raised pedestrian crossing.
 Funding has also been received from the Federal Government of $1.68m from the Building Better Regions Fund.

 A Plaza area is a space for socialising and toilet facilities including adult change room and baby changing facilities.
 The creation for this space will be user friendly open space area adjacent to the main bus interchange terminal.
 The plaza will be a focal point for the Vaughan Street Shopping Precinct and bus interchange.

 *The new bus interchange will become operational upon completion of Stage 4 – further information provided in the FAQ’s below.

 The creation of an eight bay bus interchange will provide Shepparton with a central, user friendly public transport hub with direct access to the CBD, train station and other major destinations within Greater Shepparton.
 The bus interchange will operate on both sides of Maude Street for north and southbound traffic.